practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure-alt.md

 ## A recipe for setting up Ruby

-Let's start taking a look at how Chef can be used to manage a basic Ruby installation.
+Let's take a look at how Chef can be used to manage a basic Ruby installation.
 As you can see below, Chef uses a pure Ruby domain-specific language for defining its recipes, so it should be easy to read even if you've never worked with